About the Friends

 Advocacy: The challenge of climate change cannot be solved by a single entity.
 But, through strategic partnerships and bold, committed actions that leverage our organizational strengths and those of others, we can help.
 We will advocate for the Reservation through relationships with local and state-level decision makers and leaders.

-Carbon footprint: As an organization, FBH needs to make our own footprint as small or nonexistent as possible.
+Carbon footprint: As an organization, FBH needs to make our own footprint as small as possible or nonexistent.
 We must examine our practices for Board Meetings and events to eliminate as much waste as possible.

 • Purchase paper that is FSC-certified.